Living in Las Vegas: Pros and Cons + 19 Fun Reasons to Live in Las Vegas

 Las Vegas gets over 42 million annual visitors!
 People from all over the country (and world) come to Las Vegas for vacation, work and play.
 That means the Strip area can get really busy and yes, there are parts of town that have a tourist feel.
 If that’s not your thing, you’ll quickly learn the areas to avoid.

-Wait, didn’t you say that the weather was a pro, not a con to living in Las Vegas?
+You may be thinking "wait, didn’t you say that the weather was a pro, not a con to living in Las Vegas?"
 Yes, but remember that Las Vegas can be very hot sometimes!
 Temperatures in the summer frequently top 100 degrees.
 This is the desert, after all.
 While it is a dry heat (meaning much less sweating), it can be an adjustment for some.
 Tips for navigating the heat include staying hydrated and planning outdoor activities for earlier in the morning or late afternoon/early evening.
 Making a habit of wearing sunscreen and hats can definitely help as well.

 One of the major cons of living in Las Vegas is the lack of public transportation.
 While Las Vegas does have public transportation, the relatively low number of routes, particularly in adjacent communities, often make it difficult to connect from suburb to suburb.
 This means that most people will want to drive or take advantage of taxis or Ubers for their transportation needs.
 Fortunately, Las Vegas’ road system makes it relatively easy to quickly navigate and traffic is generally not bad.